 Sutton is an outgoing and kind 10-year-old with a bit of sass.
 She and her dad are avid soccer fans, and she plays defense for her soccer team.
 She’s an ordinary girl who loves mint chocolate chip ice cream, country music and arts and crafts on days when she’s not outdoors.
 When people meet Sutton, they have a hard time imagining the rollercoaster medical journey she’s been on at Phoenix Children’s.

 Sutton's journey began at just six weeks old when she was admitted to Phoenix Children's with a failure-to-thrive diagnosis.
 She had kidney reflux, feeding difficulties and multiple gastrointestinal issues.
-When she turned two, the complexities of Sutton's condition continued to unfold when doctors also identified CVID, an immune deficiency disease.
-This diagnosis meant that Sutton's immune system was compromised, leaving her susceptible to infections.
+When she turned two, the complexities of Sutton's condition continued and doctors suspected she had an immune deficiency disease, which meant that Sutton was susceptible to infections.
 To fortify her defenses, she embarked on a regimen of intravenous antibody treatments to bolster her ability to fight against infections.

 For a while, Sutton navigated her medical challenges with remarkable strength.
-However, at the age of seven, another chapter unfolded as doctors unveiled yet another diagnosis: Crohn's disease, an inflammatory bowel condition, which further complicated Sutton's journey.
+However, at the age of seven, another chapter unfolded as doctors unveiled Crohn's disease, an inflammatory bowel condition, which further complicated Sutton's journey.

 “It’s been nonstop since then,” says Sutton’s mom, Mara.